nelly2k/notes/coding/aws/networking/vpc.md

 - 10.0.0.2 - for Amazon RDS
 - 10.0.0.3 - future use
 - 10.0.0.255 - VPC doesn't support broadcast so AWS reserves this address

+## Network to VPC connectivity
+- AWS Managed VPN.
+Quick and simple.
+Dependent on internet connection
+- AWS Direct Connect - dedicated network connection over private lines straight into AWS backbone.
+Create VIF to connect to VPC (private VIF).
+More predictable.
+- AWS Direct Connect + VPN.
+IPsec VPN over private lines
+- AWS VPN CloudHub.
+Connect locations in a Hub and Spoke manner using AWS's Virtual Private Gateway.
+Collection of remote offices.
+- Software VPN.
+DIY VPN.
+You provide your own VPN endpoint and software.
+- Transit VPC.
+Common strategy for connecting geographically disperse VPCs and locations in order to create a global network transit center.
+Ultimate flexibility, but you must design for additional redundancy.

+## VPC to VPC
+- peering.
+Uses AWS backbone without touching internet.
+Transitive peering is not supported).
+- software VPN
+- Software to AWS managed VPN
+- AWS Managed VPN
+- AWS Direct Connect
+- AWS PrivateLink.
+AWS-provided network connectivity between VPCs and/or AWS services using interface endpoints.
+Private Subnet is private.

+## VPC endpoint
+### Interface Endpoint
+- Elastic Network Interface with an Private IP
+- Uses DNS entries to redirect traffic
+- API Gateway, CloudFormation, CloudWatch, etc.
+- Securing by security Group
+### Gateway Endpoint
+- A gateway that is a target for specific route
+- uses prefix lists in the route table to redirect traffic
+- S3, DynamoDB
+- Securing with VPC Endpoint Policies